-"At St Peter's we have high expectations where everyone achieves and succeeds within a safe, inclusive Christian community.
-We promote independence, respect and empathy.
-Through an exciting curriculum, children are inspired to become lifelong learners and active world citizens."
+At St Peter's we have high expectations where everyone flourishes, achieves and succeeds within a safe, inclusive Christian community.
+We promote gospel values of independence, respect and empathy.
+Through an exciting curriculum, children are inspired to find joy as lifelong learners and active world citizens.